 Tulsa is the fourth city and Oklahoma is the fourth state we are exploring on our Route 66 road trip.
 Not only does Oklahoma have the longest drivable stretch at 400 miles, it is where the dream of the cross-country highway originated from.

 The Historic Byway is what led us here to visit Tulsa, but let’s explore reasons we will be coming back.
+Here’s your Tulsa guide on all the fun things to do.

 1. Tulsa Has A Lot Goin’ On